 If you want to insert a reusable block in another website, simply click on Export as JSON to export the block and then click on Import from JSON to import the block to another website.

-Let’s say you have a button on multiple pages and want to update its color.
-Simply edit that reusable block and save the changes, and those will be applied on all pages/posts where you have that button.
+Example: you have a button on multiple pages and want to update its color.
+Simply edit that reusable block and save the changes, and those will be applied on all pages where you have that button.

 That’s it, let me know if it worked for you.
 I’m really excited about this feature and find it very handy!